marcangelo1/Discord-Documentation/docs/index.md

 * [**Launching and Joining Discord Activities**](Task3.md){: style="color: #7289DA;"}

 ## Typographical Conventions
-Button names are highlighted in bold wrapped in double quotes, indicating elements you should click within the software.
+Button names are highlighted in bold and wrapped in double quotes, indicating elements you should click within the software.

 ## Notes and Warning Messages